 When Ormonde Jayne announced the launch of La Route de la Soie collection, I silently exclamed: Finally someone did it!

 Just thinking about the collection finally representing the long, uncertain, and dangerous land routes that for more than 1500 years led from the Mediterranean through Asia to China, and back, connecting East and West, overwhelmed me.
-Think of all the possibilities such a rich historic material offers: endless interpretations, multi-focus, the interplay of olfactive influences, the exploration of perspectives on what we now cherish as our own cultural and olfactive heritage.
+Think of all the possibilities such a rich historic material offers: endless interpretations, multi-focus, the interplay of olfactive influences, and the exploration of perspectives on what we now cherish as our own cultural and olfactive heritage.
 Yes, I was intrigued!

-The number zero, umbrella, and anesthesia – to mention just some of the goods that came to us by the Silk Road – are parts of our daily life.
-While folding a paper or reading a book not many of us will remember that the paper originally came to Europe by Silk Road, in trade and exchange with China.
+The number zero, umbrella, and anaesthesia – to mention just some of the goods that came to us by the Silk Road – are parts of our daily life.
+While folding a paper or reading a book not many of us will remember that paper originally came to Europe on Silk Road, in trade and exchange with China.
 Even if we know the origin of all mentioned, we rarely think of them as imported.
 The paper, umbrella, compass, or seismograph are “ours” – we internalized them on every cultural level.

-While summing up my expectations and gathering all I could remember about Silk Road around the initial thoughts: “Finally, someone did it!” and “I wonder how it hasn’t been themed before”, a twist happened: I thought that every perfume creation ever crafted around myrth, incense, cardamom, vanilla, cinnamon or pepper – to mention just some – echoes the story about Silk Road.
+While summing up my expectations and gathering all I could remember about Silk Road around the initial thoughts: “Finally, someone did it!” and “I wonder how it hasn’t been themed before”, a twist happened: I thought that every perfume creation ever crafted around myrrh, incense, cardamom, vanilla, cinnamon or pepper – to mention just some – echoes the story about Silk Road.

 The big anniversaries are important and should be great-themed, and the Silk Road theme in perfumery is as great as it gets.